 - whether it is sparkling, semi-sparkling, or still

-- whether the wine aged in oak or not
+- whether the wine was aged in oak or not

 The varietal that was used to make the wine is another piece of information that you can find on many bottle labels.
 Most New World winemakers put it on their bottles to give customers an idea of their wine’s characteristics.

-In the Old World, it’s rather uncommon to find the varietal name on a wine label.
-Most European vintners try to create wines that express their region’s characteristics instead of the varietal’s characteristics.
+In the Old World, it is rather uncommon to find the varietal name on a wine label.
+Most European vintners try to create wines that express their region’s terroir instead of the varietal’s characteristics.
 Thus, they prefer to put the appellation of origin on the label but not the grapes’ name.

 Many winemakers, especially those who produce high-quality wine, print the vintage year on their bottle labels.
 This date tells you when they harvested the grapes for this wine.
 The bottling can take place much later, depending on how long the wine aged.

-In case that the label doesn’t include a vintage, the wine is likely a blend of multiple vintages.
+In case the label does not include a vintage, the wine is likely a blend of multiple vintages.

 The Alcohol Content

-Now that we know the elements of a wine label let’s look at a couple of examples from different countries.
+Now that we know the elements of a wine label, let us look at a couple of examples from different countries.

 - “Erzeugerabfüllung” translates to “estate-bottled”.
-The term indicates that the winery only used grapes from its own estate and didn’t blend it with grapes from other origins.
+The term indicates that the winery only used grapes from its own estate and did not blend it with grapes from other origins.

 - “Qualitätswein” means “Quality Wine” and is a quality label for wines that fulfill specific requirements.
 They must be produced in one of the official German wine regions and represent this region’s typical characteristics.

-Finally, the bottle label contains information about sulfites, which are mandatory in Germany, the alcohol content, and the quantity.
+Finally, the bottle label contains information about sulfites, the alcohol content, and the quantity.